- What is ByePass secure password management?

 - Remote browsing history clearance

 - Login Guardian remote logoff all websites from any device

 - Create secure notes such as PINs

-ByePass is a web browser extension compatible with any OS running the latest version of the Google Chrome browser (Safari and Edge coming soon).
+ByePass is a web browser extension compatible with most operating systems running the latest version of the Google Chrome and/or Mozilla Firefox browsers (Safari and Edge coming soon).

 What are “accounts” in the context of using ByePass?

 Accounts refer to separate sets of login credentials for the various websites you use.
 They are locally encrypted and stored within ByePass, so you never have to insecurely store them in your web browser, write them down or remember them.
 Examples of “accounts” in the ByePass context are your usernames and passwords for logging into: Facebook, Twitter, Gmail, Instagram, online banking, news sites, etc.